 Reference standards are always used for measurement either inside the laboratory or outside the lab (on-site calibration).
 It is exposed to different environments and handling of personnel.

-Because of this factors, we must ensure that our reference standards are still in good conditions outside and inside.
+Because of these factors, we must ensure that our reference standards are still in good conditions outside and inside.

 There are two methods that we can implement for this: